benjaminion/upgrading-ethereum-book/src/book.md

 Note that the `whistleblower_index` defaults to `None` in the parameter list.
 This is never used in Phase&nbsp;0, with the result that the proposer that included the slashing gets the entire whistleblower reward; there is no separate whistleblower reward for the finder of proposer or attester slashings.
 One reason is simply that reports are too easy to steal: if I report a slashable event to a block proposer, there is nothing to prevent that proposer claiming the report as its own.
 We could introduce some fancy ZK protocol to make this trustless, but this is what we're going with for now.
 Later developments, such as the [proof-of-custody game](https://github.com/ethereum/consensus-specs/blob/dev/specs/custody_game/beacon-chain.md#early-derived-secret-reveals), may reward whistleblowers directly.

-As a final note, the only places where validator balances are updated outside epoch processing are here (when validators are initially slashed) and in [deposit processing](/part3/transition/block#deposits).
+As a final observation, the only places where validator balances are updated outside epoch processing are here (when validators are initially slashed) and in [deposit processing](/part3/transition/block#deposits).

 Used by:
  - [`process_proposer_slashing`](/part3/transition/block#def_process_proposer_slashing)